On this page

 How long will it take for an application to be processed?

-Child Employment requires a minimum of two (2) business days for all applications.
+Child Employment requires a minimum of three (3) business days for all applications.

 Keep in mind that the time it takes for an application to be processes can vary.
 For more complex applications, child employment officers will conduct an assessment of the work, and provide advice on the process and time requirements for issuing permits.